Sensing God’s comforting presence

 If you’re struggling to experience God’s comfort, let me just say that you MUST believe that God will indeed reveal his comfort to you.
 Have faith that you will sense God’s comfort.
 Remember, your faith that God will fulfill his promises is vital.
 James 1:6-7 says, “But let him ask in faith, with no doubting, for the one who doubts is like a wave of the sea that is driven and tossed by the wind.
 For that person must not suppose that he will receive anything from the Lord

-Prompting empathy from husband
+Getting empathy from your husband

 Are you often really disappointed in your husband because he doesn’t seem to have a lot of empathy in your times of stress or sadness?
 Do you find yourself longing for him to comfort you during times of discouragement or heartbreak, but he doesn’t seem to notice your distress or understand what you need?
 Well, join the club!

-For most of my marriage to Raul, I found myself getting repeatedly frustrated that he didn’t comfort me when I needed comfort or even seem to notice that I needed empathy!
-Then one day about 2 years ago, I felt the Holy Spirit nudge me and say, “He doesn’t know what you need unless you spell it out to him.”
+For most of my marriage to my late husband Raul, I found myself getting repeatedly frustrated that he didn’t comfort me when I needed comfort or even seem to notice that I needed empathy!
+Then one day several years ago, I felt the Holy Spirit nudge me and say, “He doesn’t know what you need unless you spell it out to him.”
 What?!
 I remember thinking that if I have to tell him exactly what I need in those moments of despair or frustration, then his attempt to comfort wouldn’t be meaningful.
 You might think the same thing.
 However, I was wrong.

 When I finally spelled out to my husband EXACTLY what I needed in moments of heartbreak, discouragement, or stress, he followed through.
 He actually thanked me for TELLING him what I needed.
 And guess what?
 Even though I told him what I needed, it was still very comforting when he did what I instructed him to do.
 Just in case you’re wondering what I asked him to do.
 I said “Come up to me and wrap me in your arms and hold me tight.
 Then pat my back gently 3 times and say ‘I can understand how that would make you feel and it’s going to be okay’.”
 It was amazing!
 I was comforted!